 Some are able to ‘pretend to be normal’ and manage to fit in and find employment but often at a highly stressful cost.
 Others, however, do not receive any help or support and become withdrawn and isolated, unable to cope with everyday living, let alone employment, spiralling downwards into depression and despair even though they are highly intelligent and long for acceptance and inclusion.
 The effect on these adults and the families involved in their care is devastating and long lasting.

-This however, needn’t be the case as those with AS are highly intelligent, honest, reliable and capable of intense concentration and with a little understanding can succeed in higher education, hold down jobs and live independently.
+This however, needn’t be the case as those with AS are highly intelligent, honest, reliable and capable of intense concentration and, with a little understanding, can succeed in higher education, hold down jobs and live independently.

 The idea of a group for people with Asperger’s by people with Asperger’s was Sarah’s back in July 2011.
 With a lot of research, hard work and determination ASPIE opened its door just a couple of months later on 28th September 2011 and has been open every Wednesday since.
 Originally the group was based in a premises kindly loaned to the charity on the Tything but in April 2012 we took out a lease on our current property in Sansome Walk that we have really settled in to and made our own.

 ASPIE provides a space where AS adults (and partners/parents/friends) can meet, where we feel welcome, accepted and supported.
-We encourage each each other to re-engage and join in various discussions and activities enabling us to rebuild our confidence and self-esteem and achieve our own individual goals, be they working towards education, training, employment or simply enjoying life.
+We encourage each other to re-engage and join in various discussions and activities enabling us to rebuild our confidence and self-esteem and achieve our own individual goals, be they working towards education, training, employment or simply enjoying life.
 Essentially we are a social self-help and motivation group for adults with Asperger’s.

-To aid this we facilitate a variety of activities that members can join in and we have our own Australian psychologist and a counsellor who work with members individually as well as together to improve social and communication skills, help them understanding themselves and the neurotypical world – what comes naturally to neurotypicals and not to aspies, allocating priorities and managing time etc.
+To aid this we facilitate a variety of activities that members can join in and we have our own Australian psychologist and a counsellor who work with members individually as well as together to improve social and communication skills, help them understand themselves and the neurotypical world – what comes naturally to neurotypicals and not to aspies, allocating priorities and managing time etc.

 You are welcome to join us whether you have an official diagnosis, are on a waiting list or even self-diagnosed.
 You can come along alone or with a friend/ partner/parent accompanying you OR send your agent to check us out first!
 We want everyone to really feel like part of the group and welcome member’s opinions on how we should run the group, the direction we take and what we do.
 That said you are also welcome to come and just sit and observe what goes on!